| |

 program on Staten Island.
 Over that period of time, hundreds of youngsters

-performance as well as in general vocal skills and harmonizing.
-He has
+performance as well as general vocal skills and harmonizing.
+He

-Wonderland which you can read more about HERE,
+Wonderland which you can read more about HERE), musical comedy,

-and musical revues.
+and other plays with music.
 For his work with this program, he was awarded the

 Arts and Humanities Achievement Award for the year 2000, presented by